University of Massachusetts Amherst: Major campus expansion

-The University of Massachusetts Amherst campus embarked on a 10-year, $1 billion capital improvement program in 2004, setting the stage for re-visioning the campus's future.
+The University of Massachusetts Amherst campus embarked on a 10-year, $1 billion ($ in today's money) capital improvement program in 2004, setting the stage for re-visioning the campus's future.
 This includes construction of $156 million New Science Laboratory Building, $30 million Champions Basketball Center, an $85 million academic building, and $30 million in renovations to the football stadium.

-In early 2016, the construction of a new electrical substation located near Tillson farm was completed.
-The purpose of the substation is to supply electricity to the university more efficiently and reliably, with estimated savings of $1 million per year.
-The project was created in partnership with the utilities company Eversource, and cost approximately $26 million.
-The new electrical substation works in conjunction with the university's pre-existing combined heat and power (CHP) plant.
+In early 2016, the construction of a new electrical substation located near Tillson Farm was completed.
+The purpose of the substation is to supply electricity to the university more efficiently and reliably, with estimated savings of $1 million per year ($ in today's money).
+The project was created in partnership with the utilities company Eversource, and cost approximately $26 million ($ in today's money).

 In April 2017, the University of Massachusetts Amherst officially opened its new Design Building.
-Previously estimated at $50 million, the 87,000-square-foot facility is the most advanced CLT building in the U.S. and the largest modern wood building in the northeastern United States.
+Previously estimated at $50 million ($ in today's money) the 87,000 sqft facility is the most advanced CLT building in the United States and the largest modern wood building in the northeastern United States.